bids-standard/bids-starter-kit/CODE_OF_CONDUCT.md

 # Code of Conduct

-We value the participation of every member of our community and want to ensure an that every contributer has an enjoyable and fulfilling experience.
+We value the participation of every member of our community and want to ensure an that every contributor has an enjoyable and fulfilling experience.
 Accordingly, everyone who participates in the BIDS Starter Kit project is expected to show respect and courtesy to other community members at all time.